BDSM Collars: Meanings, Types & Ceremony Ideas

 Ceremony ideas: crafting your ritual

 A collaring ceremony can be tender as a wedding or playful as a theater piece.
-Think of it as a story you’ll tell with your bodies and your words.
-Here are elements to consider, curated from community scripts, blogs, and real-life examples:
+We like to think of it as a story you tell with your bodies and your words.
+From what we’ve seen across our couples, this is not a point of conflict in relationships.
+About 3 in 5 BeMoreKinky users mutually agree on gifting and wearing a symbolic choker or collar.
+Most couples can find shared meaning here if they talk about it.
+Here are ceremonial elements we’ve gathered from community scripts, stories our users have shared with us, and real-life examples:

 1) Intention & container